 Yes, you can clear/delete Safari’s search history on your iPhone/iPad and it’s as easy as clearing out the history.
 We’ve written clearing history and cookies already but this is for folks who are specifically asking: “Is there a way to clear Safari’s search history on iPhone/iPad?”

 Mobile Safari’s unified search bar means you can directly search from the bar, and you even get to pick the search engine of your choice (Google, Bing or Yahoo).
 Siri, however, returns results from Bing whenever you ask her to search for something on the web.

-On the iPhone or iPad, unlike the search bar in OS X Safari, your search terms are not exactly listed as a saved term.
+On the iPhone or iPad, unlike the search bar in macOS, your search terms are not exactly listed as a saved term.
 Instead, they are displayed as “search suggestions” based on what you’ve searched for in the past.

 After clearing out the search history, when you type a keyword in the search bar, you might see some suggestions.

 These are not coming from search history; instead, these are from a feature that suggests search terms from Google/Bing/Yahoo.
 You can turn them on/off from Smart Search Field.